MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Dimension.md

 setBlockType(location: Vector3, blockType: BlockType | string): void
 `

+Sets a block at a given location within the dimension.

 #### **Parameters**
 - **location**: [*Vector3*](Vector3.md)

+  The location within the dimension to set the block.
 - **blockType**: [*BlockType*](BlockType.md) | *string*

+  The type of block to set.
+This can be either a string identifier or a BlockType.
+The default block permutation is used.

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.